 - A soft whine and whimper mean your dog is scared or hurting.

 - A moan that sounds somewhat like a yodel communicates spontaneous pleasure or excitement

 - If your dog gives a series of yelps it is an indication that he is very afraid of something or in severe pain.

 What's the reason for excessive barking in your dog?
-If your dog’s vocalizations change suddenly i.e. happens more frequently and at a higher volume, it is important to take your dog to the veterinarian to rule out any diseases or disorders.
+If your dog’s vocalizations change suddenly i.e. happen more frequently and at a higher volume, it is important to take your dog to the veterinarian to rule out any diseases or disorders.
 Excessive barking in dogs is easy to spot and hard to ignore.

 After your vet has done a full medical workup, including a chemical blood profile, complete blood count, and urinalysis and discovers nothing medically wrong, you may have to consider behavioral therapy.

 If your dog does bark incessantly due to behavior issues, it is important that you don’t reinforce any vocalizations.
 Training your dog to be quiet on command will go a long way in addressing the behavioral issues.
-If you are unsure where to begin search for dog behaviorists in your area and together you can work to keeping your dog calm and quiet
+If you are unsure where to begin the search for dog behaviorists in your area and together you can work to keep your dog calm and quiet

 READ NEXT: The Science Behind Oxytocin and Puppy Love